Image Compressor

 The best free image tool depends on the job: shrinking a hero photo for PageSpeed, converting iPhone HEIC for email, or cutting out a product for your store.
 This search-intent guide compares Utilnivo’s image utilities task by task instead of listing formats you do not need yet.

-Resize, compress, convert, and crop run locally in your browser.
+Resize, compress, convert, and crop run on your device.
 Background removal downloads an on-device model on first use—your pixels stay local, but model weights may load from a CDN.
 Always keep a master copy before destructive crops or lossy compression.

 For ecommerce listings or social crops, follow the related guides below—they order compression, resizing, and marketplace-friendly exports.